RobinMeow/Gemeinschaftskochbuch/seed-mongo-db/README.md

 # Seeding MongoDB Locally for development

-The use will wipe the database called `gkb` and and then build it back up with new (random) data.
+The use will wipe the database called `gkb` and and then build it back up with new (random) data. (actually it doesnt wipe the data yet, I have used the mongosh for this so far)

 1. run `npm install`
 2. run `node server.js`